-In addition to the Major Sequence requirements, a Biology Major must complete a minimum of four upper-level Biology courses (minimum of two with lab).
 Biology majors have the option to choose one of the following emphases.
-A student who selects an emphasis must choose four courses (minimum of two with a lab) from within one of the following lists, including the required courses () for the emphasis.
+A student who selects an emphasis must complete five courses (minimum of three with a lab) from within one of the following lists, including the required courses (\) for the emphasis.